“I have set before you life and death, the blessing and the curse.

 Choose life, then, that you and your descendants may live, by loving the Lord, your God, heeding his voice, and holding fast to him” (Deuteronomy 30:15-20).

 One often hears the words Choose Life as a Pro-Life message.
 That’s important, but we’re invited to choose life again and again, every day.
 This Lent is an acceptable time to choose the life that affirms and nourishes us and to deliver ourselves from the dysfunctional communication and game-playing within our own home that damages the souls of our spouses and our children.

 Let’s choose Life this day in the way we speak to and about the folks we meet today.

 Choice is an act of the will, the highest power of the human person.
 We need to choose our words carefully.
 To preside over ~ take responsibility for what comes out of our mouths.
-To realize our words create life or death.
+To realize our words to create life or death.

-In today’s gospel, Jesus says,
+And then in today’s gospel, Jesus says,

 “If anyone wishes to come after me, he must take up his cross daily and follow me.